CodeWringer/ambersteel/documents/en/nations/human/innilreith/innilreith.md

 Laws are, what the mages want them to be.
 Laws also change on a regular basis and on the mages' whims.

 ### Military
-Almost the entire military of Ruosaarma consists of the necromancer's army of undead.
+Almost the entire military of Innilreith consists of the necromancer's army of undead.
 Aside from that, servants may be forced to fight or mages may step in themselves, in order to achieve their goals.

 ## Citizenship

 ## Religion
-If Ruosaarma had a state religion, it would be the belief, that magic and magical prowess is to be the sole arbitrator in the world.
+If Innilreith had a state religion, it would be the belief, that magic and magical prowess is to be the sole arbitrator in the world.
 It must not be regulated, it must not be limited.
 The strong rule the weak.

 ## Characters of Note
 * Necromancer Kovalevsky Taras - Head of state